-Executive Summary (continued) Financial Performance Report for the quarter ended 30 September 2016
+Executive Summary (continued)

 The performance of the Capital Works Program including details of variances is reported in the Statement of Capital Works.
 Performance and status of each project within the Capital Works Program is also detailed and reported on a monthly basis in the "Works Report" and is presented to Council at its Ordinary Meeting.